ApChris/Sort-Merge-Join/Welcome file.md

  - Values are uniformly distributed
  - Values of columns have been distributed seperately

-Using the equation from this custom made
+Using the equation from this custom made sheet, we are able to evaluate the cardinality of each predicate's result.

 <h2 id="part-two">Part Two</h2>
 <h2 id="compilation-and-execution">Compilation and Execution</h2>